Standard conditions of hiring any of the halls

 11. Selling of goods

-The hirer shall, if selling goods on the halls premises, comply with Fair Trading Laws and any local code of practice issued in connection with such sales.
+The hirer shall, if selling goods on the hall premises, comply with Fair Trading Laws and any local code of practice issued in connection with such sales.
 In particular, the Hirer shall ensure that the total prices of all goods and services are prominently displayed, as shall be the organiser’s name and address, and that any discounts offered are based only on Manufacturers’ Recommended Retail Prices.

 The hirer or person in charge of an activity shall not be under 21 years of age and shall be on the premises for the entire period of hire, or duration of the activity.
 He/she shall not be engaged in any duties which prevent him/her from exercising general supervision.